 How to choose the correct motor oil for your vehicle

-On the current market, three standards are used to describe motor oils:
+Here is everything you need to know about the three standards are used to describe motor oils:

 This is the standard of the European Automobile Manufacturers' Association.
 It is a quality indicator that is determined by a letter and a number (e.g. A1).
 The letter indicates the type of engine: